 th century with the rising popularity of tea and coffee houses.
 While enjoying tea many individuals also started to indulge in sugary pastry and creams.
 Many researchers associated this practice with increased weight gain and other health concerns.

 At its root this problem causes digestion to slow down due to fat, while the sugar ferments in the digestive tract.
 This creates the perfect environment for internal yeasts and fungi to flourish.
 Creating a toxicity spice on the body.
-If the body is already weekend due to other factors, a compounding effect occurs.
+If the body is already weakened due to other factors, a compounding effect occurs.

 By cutting out high fat high sugar foods you improve your digestion and bodies internal organs rest and recover.